Shenato/rgba-to-hexa-tool/readme.md

 ## What does this project do?

-It's an online tool to convert between rgba (and rgb) to hex code and vice versa, **while maintaining the opacity value through the conversion**, I haven't found many color conversion tools out there
+It's an online tool to convert between rgba (and rgb) to hex code and vice versa, **while maintaining the opacity value through the conversion**, I haven't found many color conversion tools out that maintain transparency while converting from rgba to hex, if they supported converting from 8 digit hex at all.

 ## Why do i care about transparent hex codes, can't i just use rgba?